dunglas/mercure/spec/mercure.md

     private, consequently, it must be dispatched only to subscribers allowed to receive it.
 *   Topic selector: An expression matching one or several topics.
 *   Publisher: An owner of a topic.
 Notifies the hub when the topic feed has been updated.
-As in almost all pubsub systems, the publisher is unaware of the subscribers, if any.
-Other pubsub systems might call the publisher the "source".
-Typically a site or a web API, but can also be a web browser.
+As in almost all pub-sub systems, the publisher is unaware of the subscribers, if any.
+Other pub-sub systems might call the publisher the "source".
+Typically, a site or a web API, but can also be a web browser.
 *   Subscriber: A client application that subscribes to real-time updates of topics using topic selectors.
-Typically a web or a mobile application, but can also be a server.
+Typically, a web or a mobile application, but can also be a server.
 *   Subscription: A topic selector used by a subscriber to receive updates.
 A single subscriber can have several subscriptions, when it provides several topic selectors.
 *   Hub: A server that handles subscription requests and distributes the content to subscribers when